Fovea/markleft/README.md

 Some plugins require that their output be final, i.e. not transformed by subsequent plugins.
 In order to achieve this, the transform method can chose to return an array of strings.

-The plugin engine will not run on lines starting with a '&gt';
+The plugin engine will not run on lines starting with a '<'

 See for example this italic plugin: